 Changes to the scheme

 The government had planned to change this scheme in April 2017 meaning that an exemption would be applied to the costs suppliers pay, with suppliers expected to pass the reduced amount to EIIs.
-This change has now been delayed with updated timescales yet to be announced.

 Most businesses won’t qualify for any rebate and the cost of this scheme will effectively be paid for by all non EII exempt electricity users across the UK rather than by the government.